 Asking at the right time

-The first change we made was to move to a two survey format.
+The first change we made was to move to a two-survey format.
 Now, we survey new hires at two and six weeks.
-This way, we’re asking when we believe people have had the appropriate amount of time, experience, and exposure in their new role to meaningfully give feedback.
+This way, we can survey our employees once we believe people have had the appropriate time, experience, and exposure in their new role to meaningfully give feedback.

 Creating more actionable feedback

 We made questions more specific, so it is clear to the survey taker which parts of the onboarding process we’re asking for feedback on.
 We also created checklists so that instead of a question like, “Everything was prepared for me,” people can check off specific items that were or were not prepared.

 We created questions unique to Culture Amp’s onboarding process, like, “The Customer Journey Induction was a good use of my time,” to determine if the orientation session content is being perceived as beneficial for new hires.

 The employee onboarding survey today